rsvoboda/jaxrs-speedtest/README.md

 > ab -n 4500000 -c 150 -g jersey.data "http://10.20.30.40:8080/jaxrs-jersey/hello/advanced/?firstName=AA&lastName=BB" | tee jersey.log

-Consider option -k to enable keep-alive on Apache Bench tool side
+Consider option -k to enable keep-alive on Apache Bench tool side (but note that currently Apache CXF doesn't properly work with Keep-Alive on HTTP 1.0, which is what ab use)

 For results visualization you can use https://github.com/rsvoboda/ab-results-graphs